Kong/docs.konghq.com/app/gateway-oss/2.5.x/external-plugins.md

 multiple CPU cores as well.

-Unlike Lua plugins where invoking PDK functions are handled in local processes, calling PDK functions in external plugin is handled with network RPC and is thus relatively expensive operation.
-In that case the performance of Kong using external plugins is highly related to the number of RPC calls in each request.
+Unlike Lua plugins where invoking PDK functions are handled in local processes, calling PDK functions in external plugin implies inter-process communications and is thus relatively expensive operation.
+In that case the performance of Kong using external plugins is highly related to the number of IPC calls in each request.

 The following graph demonstrates the correlation between performance and count of RPC calls per request.
 Numbers of RPS and latency are removed as they are dependent on